-- At any time in a designated dining area to a diner for consumption with or ancillary to a meal provided by the licensee in that area (including Good Friday and Christmas Day)
+- at any time to a diner for consumption with or ancillary to a meal provided by the licensee

-- At any time in a designated reception area to a person attending a reception for consumption in that area (including Good Friday and Christmas Day).
+- at any time to a person attending a reception

 A hotel licence allows the licensee to sell liquor for consumption on or off the licensed premises as follows:

 At any time through direct sales transactions.
-If liquor is to be delivered to an address in South Australia, it must be delivered during authorised ‘carry-off’ trading hours on any day (other than Good Friday and Christmas Day).
+If liquor is to be delivered to an address in South Australia, it must be delivered during authorised ‘carry-off’ trading hours on any day.

 An applicant for a Hotel licence or an existing licence holder can apply to the Liquor and Gambling Commissioner for any of the following consents: